Advanced Content Management for Designers

 If we had not been able to help Snook with these issues, they may have had to settle for the previous implementation of the website that was slow, buggy, failed to rank in search engines, and did not portray their brand values.

-One of the problems organisations like Snook have is the sheer amount of content they have been able to produce over the last ten years.
-They have extensive design and strategy skills in-house but they do not have a core competency of development skills in-house.
+One of the problems organisations like Snook have is the sheer amount of content they have produced over the last decade.
+They have extensive design and strategy skills but they do not have a core competency of development skills in-house.

 The volume of content required for the site leads to a lot of complexity and different templates needed by the system.
 They don’t have internal development resources or the time to be constantly working with external developers in order to add new pages, new templates, or trim back the extra content.